51st state: Legal requirements

+Once it becomes a State there are rules, it must for example write a State constitution and it must have sufficient financial and human resources to run its State government and support the Federal government.

 U.S. flag

 If a new U.S. state were to be admitted, it would require a new design of the flag to accommodate an additional star for the 51st state.
 However, according to the U.S. Army Institute of Heraldry, an existing United States flag never becomes obsolete.
-In the event that a new state is added to the Union and a 51-star flag is approved, any previously approved American flag (such as the 50-star flag) may continue to be used and displayed until no longer serviceable.
+In the event that a new state is added to the Union and a 51-star flag is approved, any previously approved American flag (such as the 48-star flag or 50-star flag) may continue to be used and displayed until no longer serviceable.

+On June 13, 2022, Washington, D.C.
+Mayor Muriel Bowser ordered flags with 51 stars to be hung along Pennsylvania Avenue in support of D.C. being added as a 51st state.

 U.S. Senate classes

-Should a 51st state be admitted, it would receive U.S. senators in classes 1 and 2, at which point all three classes would have 34 senators.
+Should a 51st state be admitted, it would receive U.S. Senate seats in classes 1 and 2, at which point all three classes would have 34 senators.